tomnaylor/Produciton-Ex-Website/README.md

 * **Transitions**
   * All transitions happened on page load (which started from the non styled state)
-  * This seems to be a big with the chrome browser.
+  * This seems to be a bug with the chrome browser.
 I used advice on [this page](https://github.com/LeaVerou/prefixfree/issues/99) and added an empty script tag at the bottom of the body.
 This seems to have stopped the issue for me.